Viterbo University

-Viterbo University is a private Catholic university in La Crosse, Wisconsin.
+Viterbo University is a private Catholic university in La Crosse, Wisconsin, United States.
 Founded in 1890 by the Franciscan Sisters of Perpetual Adoration, Viterbo is home to three colleges with nine schools offering 48 academic programs at the associate, bachelor's, master's, and doctoral levels.

-Viterbo is one of 23 Franciscan universities in the United States, with 2,521 undergraduate and graduate students and over 23,000 alumni.
+Viterbo is one of 23 Franciscan colleges and universities in the United States, with 2,521 undergraduate and graduate students and over 23,000 alumni.
 As of 2020, Viterbo's endowment was a record $55.7 million.
-Viterbo is a member of the NAIA and the North Star Athletic Association; its athletic teams are known as the V-Hawks.
+Viterbo is a member of the NAIA and the Chicagoland Collegiate Athletic Conference; its athletic teams are known as the V-Hawks.